-I’ve lived in San Francisco since 2001 and have seen this city and the surrounding Bay Area explode.
-San Francisco used to be a relatively subdued town.
+Back in 2001, when I first arrived in San Francisco, the city used to be a relatively subdued town.
 Now, it feels like San Francisco has turned into Manhattan with sky-high real estate prices.

 Seattle started heating up 5-10 years after San Francisco with the reemergence of Microsoft, the steady growth of Starbucks, and the explosive growth of Amazon.
 Seattle has become the new San Francisco, just with much more dreary weather.

 Finally, there’s New York City, the home of Silicon Alley, not valley.
 New York City is the greatest city on earth for 6 months of the year.
 For the other 6 months, the city is either too hot or too cold.
 If you want to buy an affordable place in Manhattan, forget about it.
 Manhattan is still about 30% more expensive than San Francisco.

 The Best Silicon Valley Alternative Cities To Buy Real Estate

 So where is a real estate investor who is looking to invest in the NEXT Silicon Valley for explosive growth supposed to buy?
 According to a website called Livability, here are the top 5 Silicon Valley alternative cities for real estate investment purposes.

 Now, any savvy investor can buy property all around the country via real estate crowdfunding through established sites like Fundrise and CrowdStreet, two of the favorite platforms with the best selection.
 Let’s take a look at the best Silicon Valley alternative cities to buy real estate post-pandemic.

 The pandemic has changed the way we live and work.
 Therefore, we should focus more on alternative cities in lower cost areas of the country.
 We don’t have to live there.
 But as real estate investors, we should look to invest there.